pkuzc/pkuzc.github.io/_pages/about.md

 Previously, I focused on studies about machine learning models' robustness issues stemming from adversarial samples.
 Nowadays, I devote more time to apply Artificial Intelligence techniques and traditional statistics to investigate various financial instruments, like bonds and limit order books, which includes prediction problems and interactive behaviors among them.
 From my perspective, practice is the best (but not sole) criterion for testing truth.

-I am an Mphil student in Peking University.
-Before that, I obtained my Bachelor degree at School of Mathematical Sciences, Peking University in 2016.
-In addition, I'm a research assistant in Department of Finance, Chinese University of Hong Kong.

-I am interested in statistics and machine learning.